Pets at Home Executes Share Buyback, Cancels 70,000 Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Pets at Home Group Plc has executed a share buyback program, purchasing 70,000 of its ordinary shares at prices ranging from 241.60 GBp to 246.80 GBp.
-The shares will be cancelled, reducing the total number of shares in issue to 457,741,054, which impacts the company’s total voting rights and may influence shareholder notifications under regulatory rules.
+Pets at Home Group Plc has announced the purchase and cancellation of 70,000 of its own ordinary shares as part of its ongoing share buyback program.
+This move reduces the total number of shares in circulation, potentially increasing the value of remaining shares and impacting shareholder voting rights.

-The most recent analyst rating on (GB:PETS) stock is a Hold with a £2.60 price target.
+The most recent analyst rating on (GB:PETS) stock is a Buy with a £248.00 price target.
 To see the full list of analyst forecasts on Pets at Home stock, see the GB:PETS Stock Forecast page.

 Spark’s Take on GB:PETS Stock